-Categories of Work Examples of Services Pre-approval Limit per Quarter 1 Audit Services Statutory audits or financial audits for CIBC and its subsidiaries or affiliates. \$1 million Services associated with Canadian and U.S. registration statements, periodic reports and other documents filed with the regulators or other documents issued in connection with securities offerings (e.g., comfort letters, consents), and assistance in responding to comment letters Attestation of management reports on internal controls 7 ttestation of management reports on internal controls Audit Related Services Employee benefit plan audits and other employee investment entity audits. \$.5 million Agreed upon procedures reports or statutory compliance, regulatory or government program procedures required to comply with financial, accounting or regulatory reporting matters Discussion and review of proposed accounting for disclosure treatment of transactions or events and/or the actual or potential impact of final or proposed rules, standards or interpretations by the CICA, FASB, SEC, or other regulatory or standard setting bodies.
+Categories of Work Examples of Services Pre-approval Limit per Quarter Audit Statutory audits or financial audits for CIBC and its \$1 million Services subsidiaries or affiliates.
+Services associated with Canadian and U.S. registration statements, periodic reports and other documents filed with the regulators or other documents issued in connection with securities offerings (e.g., comfort letters, consents), and assistance in responding to comment letters Attestation of management reports on internal controls Audit Employee benefit plan audits and other employee \$.5 million Related investment entity audits.
+TIOIIIIII C.¢ Services investment entity addits.
+OCI VICES Agreed upon procedures reports or statutory compliance, regulatory or government program procedures required to comply with financial, accounting or regulatory reporting matters Discussion and review of proposed accounting for disclosure treatment of transactions or events and/or the actual or potential impact of final or proposed rules, standards or interpretations by the CICA, FASB, SEC, or other regulatory or standard setting bodies.
 Due diligence services with respect to acquisitions or mergers of CIBC.
 The allowable services will be limited to the review of financial and tax information of the target and providing advice with respect to the likely impact on the reported financial statements and disclosures of CIBC.
-Attest services not required by statute or regulation Closing balance sheet audits pertaining to dispositions General assistance with implementation of the requirements of SEC rules or listing standards promulgated pursuant to the Sarbanes-Oxley Act Tax Work \$.5 million 7, 524 Review of the financial statement implications of Canadian, provincial and local tax consequences of business transactions Review of the financial statement implications of U.S. federal, and state tax consequences of business transactions Review of the financial statement implications of
+Attest services not required by statute or regulation Closing balance sheet audits pertaining to dispositions General assistance with implementation of the requirements of SEC rules or listing standards promulgated pursuant to the Sarbanes-Oxley Act T \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ Double of the Constitution ф Б !!!!
+Tax Work Review of the financial statement implications of \$.5 million Canadian, provincial and local tax consequences of business transactions Review of the financial statement implications of U.S. federal, and state tax consequences of business transactions Review of the financial statement implications of international tax consequences of business transactions Canadian tax compliance - CIBC consolidated and subsidiaries including the preparation of tax returns

-The amount up to which the Chief Auditor can approve for engagements within the quarter.
+&lt;sup>1 The amount up to which the CIBC Chief Auditor can approve for engagements within the quarter.
 Any amounts exceeding the limits must be approved by the Audit Committee.
 The pre-approval amount includes administration fees and GST where applicable.

-Categories of Work Examples of Services Pre-approval Limit per Quarter 1 international tax consequences of business transactions Canadian tax compliance - CIBC consolidated and subsidiaries including the preparation of tax returns International tax compliance - CIBC and subsidiaries including the preparation of tax returns U.S. federal, state and local tax compliance including the preparation of tax returns Assistance with tax audits and appeals before CCRA, and similar provincial, local and other foreign agencies Tax advice and assistance regarding statutory, regulatory or administrative developments Prohibited Non-Audit The shareholders' auditors is prohibited from providing any of the following services: Activities Bookkeeping or other services related to the accounting records or financial statements of CIBC, Financial information systems design and implementation, Appraisal or valuation services, fairness opinions, or contributions-in-kind reports, Actuarial services, Internal audit outsourcing services, Management functions or human resources, Broker or dealer, investment advisor, or investment banking services, Legal services, Corporate recovery services2 paid directly by CIBC or for a corporate credit customer of CIBC where CIBC is able to direct the choice of the financial advisors or consultants by virtue of its credit position with the client.
+Categories of Work Examples of Services Pre-approval Limit per Quarter International tax compliance - CIBC and subsidiaries including the preparation of tax returns U.S. federal, state and local tax compliance including the preparation of tax returns Assistance with tax audits and appeals before CCRA, and similar provincial, local and other foreign agencies Tax advice and assistance regarding statutory, regulatory or administrative developments Prohibited Non-Audit Activities The shareholders' auditors is prohibited from providing any of the following services: Bookkeeping or other services related to the accounting records or financial statements of CIBC, Financial information systems design and implementation, Appraisal or valuation services, fairness opinions, or contributions-in-kind reports, Actuarial services, Internal audit outsourcing services, Management functions or human resources, Broker or dealer, investment advisor, or investment banking services, Legal services, Corporate recovery services paid directly by CIBC or for a corporate credit customer of CIBC where CIBC is able to direct the choice of the financial advisors or consultants by virtue of its credit position with the client.
 Nothing in this section is intended to limit CIBC borrowers from freely choosing their own advisors.
 Expert services unrelated to the audit and Any other services that the Public Accounting Oversight Board in the US determines, by regulation, is impermissible.

-2 Corporate recovery services are defined as financial services provided to companies, lenders, creditors and other parties-in-interest in troubled or potentially troubled credit situations.
+&lt;sup>2 Corporate recovery services are defined as financial services provided to companies, lenders, creditors and other parties-in-interest in troubled or potentially troubled credit situations.